krayin/krayin-docs/docs/1.x/api/customers.md

 ## Reset password

 You can also use the API to reset the customer's password by providing the valid customer's email address.
 In this API request, you have to use the `customer/forgot-password` resource with `email` as a request payload.
-An email will be sent on the provided email address, only if the same email address exists in the Bagisto store.
+An email will be sent on the provided email address, only if the same email address exists in the Krayin store.

 - Headers